 The Ten Bells | 247 Broome St

 It doesn’t get much snugger than this dark, characterful den with pressed metal ceilings and a couple of intimate rooms to while away time in.
 The natural Euro leaning wine list is quite extensive and mainly from small producers – though they keep the wine by the glass choice easy with just four options in each category (sparkling, white, red).
-The food offering revolves around tapas plates for sharing, the servings are small but very tasty.
+The food offering revolves around rustic tapas plates for sharing, the servings are small but very tasty.
 Ten Belles can easily lure one into a long night of vino and chatter.
 They also have a Brooklyn outpost in Bushwick.
 The Ten Bells

 Dudley’s | 85 Orchard St